Meet our Lancashire team

 Heather joined the LLM team in August 2018 as Practice Manager after spending 5 years working for charitable organisations.
-Heather is new to the farm and vet industry but is enjoying the new challenge.
-Outside of the office, Heather is renovating her own house so has very little spare time, but when she does take a break, enjoys being outdoors walking, fishing and spending time with family and friends.
+Outside of the office, Heather enjoys being outdoors, walking, fishing, camping and spending time with family and friends.

 BA Hons Business Administration & Marketing Senior Support Staff

 Kay joined the practice in September 2015 for a new challenge.
 Kay is the daughter of a dairy farmer and the wife of a sheep farmer.
 She has an interest in farming and in her spare time enjoys watching football and helping out on the family farm.

 Bev joined the team in 2010 having previously worked for ARLA foods for 32 years.
 Having spent 17 years with Arla as a Farm Liaison Officer looking after 350 dairy farmers covering the North West, and herself being married to Andrew a Dairy Farmer Bev joined us with a valuable perspective of farming in the North West.
 Mother to 3 children Bev spends a lot of her time as an unofficial taxi service between agricultural and sports events but if she does get a few minutes spare outside of that she enjoys gardening and walking.